daromanek/ReliaquestTask/README.txt

 TO DO:
+Resolve any new compile errors
+Continue working on unit tests

 Get Retry and Error Handler Aspects integration tests in EmployeeServiceIntegrationTests working - commented out currently

 Create integration tests to exercise the service and try to get a rate limit failure